2018–19 Liverpool F.C. Women season

 The 2018–19 season is Liverpool Football Club Women's 30th season of competitive football and its ninth season in the FA Women's Super League and at the top level of English women's football, being one of the league's foundation clubs.
 It is also its first season following a re-brand from its former name Liverpool Ladies Football Club.
-Neil Redfearn replaced Scott Rogers as manager before the preseason.
-Redfearn joins the club after guiding Doncaster Rovers Belles to the crown of FA WSL 2 in the previous season.
-Redfearn resigned after three months and only two matches in charge, ending his tenure with a 5–0 loss to Arsenal in the league's opening weekend.
+Neil Redfearn began the season as manager, replacing Scott Rogers.
+Redfearn joined the club after guiding Doncaster Rovers Belles to the crown of FA WSL 2 in the previous season.
+Redfearn resigned after three months and only one league match in charge, ending his tenure with a 5–0 loss to Arsenal in the league's opening weekend.
+He was replaced by interim managerial team headed by Chris Kirkland, before Vicky Jepson was named first team manager on a permanent basis.
+The team finished in 8th place recording a 7-1-12 record in 20 matches.